Beliavsky/Gaussian-Mixture-ARMA-GARCH/Fortran90/README.md

 in different type of formats, adopting the large malleable pool of different python's packages.

 The state of the art is outlined by the following:
-   -General model parameters initialization has been achived with 3 derived types, expanding each one from the base ARMA(R,S)
-    model, through the GARCH(Q,P) to reach a general Gaussian Mixture(K) of different components.
+* General model parameters initialization has been achived with 3 derived types, expanding each one from the base ARMA(R,S) model, through the GARCH(Q,P) to reach a general Gaussian Mixture(K) of different components.
   > -Parameters values initialization has been set to a random state, which has been performed by 3 different class subroutines.
   > -A first function to check the initial stability of the model has been implemented.